 - Process of return to ringing (PDF)

 A typical process for returning to ringing or considering what you are currently doing.

-- Checklist for recommencing ringing (PDF)
+- Ringing for children’s groups (PDF)

 These documents are intended to be succinct and easily readable.
 They do not contain all the detail that could be put in them but instead focus on the key issues.
-A more detailed group of documents has been produced by the Stewardship & Management Workgroup and can be downloaded here.

 - The UK Government guidance for the safe use of places of worship during the pandemic can be found via this link

 - The Church of England guidance on Opening Cathedral and Church Buildings can be found via this link

 Frequently asked questions were updated on 2nd October, removing questions the answers to which are now common knowledge, and adding in more recent concerned such as what to do in areas of increased lockdown and whether or not ringing on simulators is possible.

 A detailed analysis from Dr Philip Barnes and Dr Andrew Kelso is available to download.